 Mechanics too are available in Nainital and if you had a breakdown, you will be able to get it fixed easily.
 However, if it was something major, you may have to drive down to Haldwani.

 Electricity and other facilities

 Nainital does not experience frequent power cuts.
-However, you should carry a high power torch and extra batteries if you plan on traveling to remote areas.
-In the hotels, you will be provided with all basic facilities that you need as a tourist.
+However, you should carry a high-power torch and extra batteries if you plan on traveling to remote areas.
+In the hotels, you will be provided with all the basic facilities that you need as a tourist.

 Also Read: How to Plan a Trip to Lansdowne

 Sightseeing in and around Nainital does not require any permits or a visa.
 However, if you want to visit the Observatory or camp at the Jim Corbett National Park, you will have to apply well in advance.